-The gross floor area of both buildings included in this application is approximately 975 square metres in size.
-The office component will occupy an area of 232 square metres in the detached garage which is also subject to these amendments.
-The remaining 743 square metres of floor area is dedicated to the workshop for the business.
+Planning Comment: The gross floor area of the building included in this application is approximately 331 square metres (3,562.8 square feet) in size.
 There is adequate space on the site to accommodate parking for employees.
-A maximum of 6 would be required and there is a supply greater than that available.
+A maximum of 8 would be required and there is a supply greater than that available.
 Additionally, there is sufficient space on site to accommodate safe loading and unloading of vehicles and equipment.
+Planned future expansions will include additional/additions to structures, but not to the site area itself; through site plan control, changes/additions to the existing structures will be reviewed to ensure parking, loading, storage, etc. is still adequately provided.